jianweishuai/groupweb/content/publication/120 Frequency/index.md

 ---
-title: 'Enhanced multiple vibrational resonances by Na1 and K1 dynamics in a neuron model'
+title: 'Frequency and Relative Prevalence of Calcium Blips and Puffs in a Model of Small IP3R Clusters'
 authors:
   - Hong Qi
   -  Yandong Huang